nus-cs2113-AY2425S1/tp/docs/team/nirala-ts.md

 Each feature in BuffBuddy was designed with advanced input flexibility, allowing parameters to be entered in any order and making certain parameters optional to accommodate varied user preferences.
 Additionally, all flags associated with these features have aliases, providing users with alternative command syntax to access the same functionality.
 This design not only improves usability but also enhances the overall user experience by enabling more intuitive and flexible interactions.
 Implementing this flexibility was challenging and required sophisticated parsing logic to ensure consistent and accurate processing of commands.
 The parsing mechanism was carefully developed to handle alias recognition, optional parameters, and various parameter sequences without compromising functionality.
-This level of customization demanded a structured approach to parse inputs dynamically while maintaining clarity and ease of use across all BuffBuddy commands.

 ### Contributions to the User Guide (UG)